 So how does the whole service work?
-The VSS requestor asks to create a server snapshot and requests a list of VSS writers.
+The Volume Shadow Copy Service requestor asks to create a server snapshot and requests a list of VSS writers.
 Then it communicates with each of the VSS writers and tells them to prepare corresponding applications for backup.
 Once all of the writers complete pre-backup tasks, the requestor instructs the VSS provider to take a snapshot and the snapshot process begins (I will explain what snapshots are later in the article).
 When the snapshot is created, the VSS requestor notifies the writers about the status of the operation and asks them to perform post-backup tasks.
 After that, all applications remain working in their regular mode.

 What is a Hyper-V snapshot?
 How does it work?

 Snapshots are a consistent point-in-time (VSS ensured) VM state (with data and hardware configuration).
 Hyper-V creates it upon request so VMs can easily be reverted to any snapshotted state when needed.
 Snapshots can be taken regardless of whether the VM is running or not, no matter the OS or hardware configuration.

 Modern backup solutions rely on snapshots because it allows performing backup operations with no downtime.
 Before the actual backup is created, the backup software requests a snapshot.
 The actual backup only starts when the snapshot is created.
 Meanwhile, VMs continue to work with the snapshot disk (the hypervisor places their temporary data into the snapshot, not the actual disk).
 This process goes so smoothly that users working on that VM don’t see any pauses and can continue to work on the VM when it’s running on snapshot.
 When the backup is finished, the actual disk is unlocked and the hypervisor implements the temporary data from the snapshot into it and, by that, consolidates the data.